CSaratakij/Osube/README.md

 ```

 # For Linux user
-- To better intregate with linux, we will add the custom mimetype for the osu beatmap.
+- To better integate with linux, we will add the custom mimetype for the osu beatmap.
 The file manager will recognize the new file type and run osube to extract our beatmap.
 Please do the following
 1. Symbolic link 'osube.py' to 'osube'
 2. Modify 'osube.desktop' to make osube extract to the osu!
 Song directory.
-3. run 'linux-intregate.sh' script.
+3. run 'linux-integration.sh' script.
 4. Enjoy :D

 # License